notional-labs/placid/README.md

 ```

 * Tested on Cosmos hub replicated security testnet with help from CryptoCrew and Hypha
+* Should make the issue less impactful as a smaller mempool will not trigger issues wifh recheck

-### Beware of Banana King transactions and consider a mempool filter for them until there is an updated IBC release
+### Beware of Banana King transactions and upgrade to ibc v8 asap

 * [Banana King's Coming Out Party](https://x.com/web3_analyst/status/1635687287962112000?s=20)
 * [Banana King's Fix](https://github.com/cosmos/ibc-go/issues/4859)